SunlayGGX/Storm/README.md

 - **fluidBlock (tag, at least one)**: This is the fluid generator settings.
 There should be at least one.
 	+ **firstPoint (vector3, facultative)**: This is one of the corner of the box where fluid particle should be generated.
 It cannot have the same value than secondPoint, default value is { x=0.0, y=0.0, z=0.0 }.
 	+ **secondPoint (vector3, facultative)**: This is the opposite corner from firstPoint where fluid particle should be generated.
 It cannot have the same value than firstPoint, default value is { x=0.0, y=0.0, z=0.0 }.
+	+ **denseMode (string, facultative)**: This is the load mode impacting how we will generate and set the particle positions inside the block.
+It isn't case sensitive.
+Accepted values are : "Normal" (default) or "SplishSplash" (to use SplishSplash algorithm to generate the particles).
 - **density (positive float, falcultative)**: This is the rest density of the fluid in kg.m^-3.
 Default is 1.2754 kg.m^-3 which is the density of Dry air at 0 °C and normal ATM pressure.
 - **pressureK1 (positive zero-able float, falcultative)**: This is the pressure stiffness constant coefficient used when initializing the pressure using State equation.
 In formulas, it is often found as k1.
 Default is 50.
 - **pressureK2 (positive zero-able float, falcultative)**: This is the pressure exponent constant coefficient used when initializing the pressure using State equation.
 In formulas, it is often found as k2.
 Default is 7.